gdasv0101/ticktac/README.md

 # Python codes
-this is a repo for sample python codes. also this repo will provide essential roadmap for new beginners.
+this is a repo for sample python codes. also this repo will provide essential roadmap for new beginers
-Hehehe

-Python turtle tutorials
+Python codes and tutorials